-A representative sample of courses taught by both full-time and adjunct faculty members and offered in different modalities, during different times, and on different campuses, including College Credit Plus (dual enrollment) and Early College High School, ensures shared responsibility for student learning and the assessment of student learning.
+A representative sample of courses taught by both full-time and adjunct faculty members and offered in different modalities, including different times, different campuses, and College Credit Plus (dual enrollment) and Early College High School, ensures shared responsibility for student learning and the assessment of student learning.
 Departments and divisions hold meetings to ensure accuracy and validity of the data being reported.
 Some divisions openly engage adjunct faculty members by holding open meetings regarding the course assessment process, which also enhances shared responsibility for assessment of student learning.
-Some departments assign courses to full-time faculty members to coordinate.
+Some departments assign courses to full-time faculty members to coordinate, including College Credit Plus (dual enrollment) and Early College High School.
 These course coordinators assist the department chairs with the assessment process for their courses and assist with communication to adjunct faculty members.